top of page

 UPCOMING EVENTS

-- Multiple DatesMay 26, 2025, 9:30 AM – 10:30 AMRefresh your mind and energy with this revitalizing practice to uplift and restore your entire system.
+Multiple DatesJan 21, 2026, 9:30 AM – 10:30 AMRefresh your mind and energy with this revitalizing practice to uplift and restore your entire system.
 Enjoy a well-paced flow that will offer you just the right amount of challenge while encouraging strength, resistance, and flexibility while reducing tension in the hips, back and shoulders.

-- Date and time is TBDThis exhibit will look at Bertha Mather's legacy as preservationist of home, family and community.
-To open Spring 2025
+By appointmentThis exhibit will look at Bertha Mather's legacy as preservationist of home, family and community.
+Opening June 2025 and open by appointment through the summer.

 bottom of page